qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 # payload is now an iterator over startup data
 payload = map(json.loads, fd)

-# Here we load all vectors into memory, numpy array works as iterable for itself.
+# Load all vectors into memory, numpy array works as iterable for itself.
-# Other option would be to use Mmap, if we don't want to load all data into RAM
+# Other option would be to use Mmap, if you don't want to load all data into RAM
 vectors = np.load('./startup_vectors.npy')
 ```